-- Summary: An overview and introduction to the tool. - Questions: For each question the tool also provides guidance on: - why the question is being asked; - who should be able to respond; and - what sort of evidence could be reviewed in order to assess the maturity level. - Results: Provides a descriptive and graphical representation of the assessment results.
+- Summary sheet: An overview and introduction to the tool including definitions of key terms. - Questions and main assessment sheet: - For each question the tool also provides guidance on: - Why the question is being asked; - Who should be able to respond; and - What sort of evidence could be reviewed in order to assess the maturity level. - Results: Provides a descriptive and graphical representation of the assessment results.